hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `deployment_minimum_healthy_percent` - (Optional) The lower limit (as a percentage of the service's desiredCount) of the number of running tasks that must remain running and healthy in a service during a deployment.
 * `enable_ecs_managed_tags` - (Optional) Specifies whether to enable Amazon ECS managed tags for the tasks within the service.
 * `propagate_tags` - (Optional) Specifies whether to propagate the tags from the task definition or the service to the tasks.
 The valid values are `SERVICE` and `TASK_DEFINITION`.
+* `wait_until_services_stable` - (Optional) Specifies whether to wait for the number of running tasks to equal the number of desired tasks.
+Defaults to false
 * `ordered_placement_strategy` - (Optional) Service level strategy rules that are taken into consideration during task placement.
 List from top to bottom in order of precedence.
 The maximum number of `ordered_placement_strategy` blocks is `5`.
 Defined below.
 * `health_check_grace_period_seconds` - (Optional) Seconds to ignore failing load balancer health checks on newly instantiated tasks to prevent premature shutdown, up to 2147483647.
 Only valid for services configured to use load balancers.
 * `load_balancer` - (Optional) A load balancer block.
 Load balancers documented below.